djsutherland/html-talk/README.md

 For fully offline use, install the fonts.
 On Mac, with homebrew:
    - `brew tap caskroom/fonts`
    - `brew cask install font-open-sans font-montserrat font-inconsolata`

-You might be able to just have the web fonts cached or something, though.
+You might be able to just have the web fonts cached, though, depending on your browser.